nuodb/nuodb-ce-operator/README.md

 # nuodb-ce-operator

 A Kubernetes Operator for NuoDB CE deployments on OpenShift with support for both ephemeral and persistent storage.
-The operator also has support for NuoDB Insights and an example YCSB workload.
+The nuodb-ce-operator also has support for NuoDB Insights and an example YCSB workload.

 Node Labeling